microsoft/MixedRealityToolkit-Unity/README.md

 # What is MixedRealityToolkit

 MRTK is a Microsoft Driven open source project.
 MRTK-Unity...
-* Provides the **basic building blocks for MR app development on HoloLens, Windows Mixed Reality (WMR), and OpenVR**.
+* Provides the **basic building blocks for unity development on HoloLens, Windows Mixed Reality, and OpenVR**.
-* Showcases UX best practices with **UI controls and interactions that matches Windows Mixed Reality and HoloLens Shell**.
+* Showcases UX best practices with **UI controls that match Windows Mixed Reality and HoloLens Shell**.
 * **Enables rapid prototyping** via in-editor simulation that allows you to see changes immediately.
 * **Supports a wide range of platforms**, including
   * Microsoft HoloLens